RhyminGarfunkle/knifebuckets/README.md

 Frequent advancements are balanced out with more limited Trading Post access, and a per-territory taxation system courtesy of the Enforcers.

+If that all sounds good, look through the rule pages to start exploring!
+"Overview" is a great place to start.

+If you want to read more about what's different here from mainline Underhive Skirmish Game, what all you'lll need to play, or nerd rants about nerd stuff, keep reading this page!

+# KEY CHANGES

+If you've played lots of Underhive Skirmish Game, here are some notable rule changes to be aware of for Knifebuckets:

+- When collecting territory resources, taxes are levied by the Enforcers for every territory a gang holds besides their initial Settlement.
+- Hired Guns cost half their credit value to hire, but are only ever present for a single battle - no rules to keep track of about if they'll stick around.
+- Pitch Black and Sneak Attack have been significantly reworked, to be more streamlined and hopefully a little more fun for participating players.
+See [Special Scenario Rules](specialscenariorules.md) for details.
+- When visiting the Trading Post, fighters may only buy a *single* item, not unlimited.
+- Champions cannot be hired, only promoted from lower ranking fighters (there is an exception if all Champions in a gang have died).
+- Fighters receive experience for many different actions (including simply showing up for battle!) and often receive much more than in the basic rules.
+Additionally, the way Advancements happen has been significantly reworked.
+See [Fighters](fighters.md) for details.

+# Why?

-Additionally, Knifebuckets addresses some of my personal dissatisfaction with the increasingly "serious" and "gritty" and worst of all "expensive" tone that's being taken with the official Underhive Skirmish Game.
+Knifebuckets addresses some of my personal dissatisfaction with the increasingly "serious" and "gritty" and worst of all "expensive" tone that's being taken with the official Underhive Skirmish Game.
 This is a game about toddler-brained muscle men punching cranked-out parkour Amazonians while cackling trash priests set everything on fire, and the only hairstyle is "mohawk" - why are we spending any time talking about house politics?
 Why do my friends need to buy three boxes of miniatures, two books, and $150 worth of FW minis just to play it with me?

 Most players will only need to purchase a single box of gang miniatures.

+# What you'll need to play

+Most players will only need to purchase a single box of miniatures from their chosen gang, currently roughly $42 USD at most retailers.
+That's it!
+If a player's gang is *extremely successful* they may wish to purchase an additional box of fighters, but this won't be necessary for most players (even those with more than 10 fighters in their gang will likely never field that many in a single scenario, so may swap models to represent different fighters if they wish).

-However, **at least one player will need to invest in terrain, and some additional miniatures,** in addition to the box of miniatures representing their gang.
+Additionally, **at least one player will need to invest in terrain, and some additional miniatures,** in addition to the box of miniatures representing their gang.
 MDF terrain can be purchased at a steep discount from plastic - $200 of MDF terrain can provide as rich a play experience as several thousand dollars worth of plastic terrain.
 Many players enjoy simply playing on stacked together books and Lego!

-As written in these campaign rules, the Enforcers are not a player-controlled gang - they are a balancing element, enforcing the taxation system, and at times providing a common enemy for all players to work against.
-When they show up, players who's gangs are not part of the battle will be responsible for playing the Enforcers.
-Keep this in mind if a player wishes to play as an Enforcer gang - there's no reason that they couldn't play using the rules of any other gang in the Knifebuckets campaign, but you'll probably want to at least make sure they have a different color scheme!
+Miniatures will be needed to represent the Enforcers and any Hired Guns in the campaign.
+Many Enforcers pull double-duty as Hired Guns.

 Enforcers for our campaign were created from one box of 10 Palanite Enforcers, and one sprue of 3 Subjugators, plus 3 Hardcase Cyber-Mastiffs (there are many excellent and appropriate third-party robot dog miniatures available online), for a total of 16 fighters.